Many people have grown up in the computer age not fully aware of what life

 typed in on an old round key keyboard with responses displayed on a rolling

-festooned with Christmas lights, they were actual computers of that time.
-Data
+seemed to be empty boxes festooned with Christmas lights, were actual computers

-processing Corporation, Control Data Corporation, provided the hardware to
+of that time.
+Data processing Corporation, Control Data Corporation, provided

-within the context established here the letters stood for ‘Colossus data
+nut within the context established here the letters stood for ‘Colossus data

-control’.
+control.’
 Originally, the use of actual contemporary computer equipment added an

 eerie sense of reality but now forty years later it stands as a point frozen in